scaleoutsystems/ultralytics-implementation-in-fedn-tutorial/README.md

 ```
 Each line corresponds to one bounding box in the image.

-For further details on how to prepare your dataset, you can visit the `Ultralytics datasets <https://docs.ultralytics.com/datasets/>`__ documentation.
+For further details on how to prepare your dataset, you can visit <https://docs.ultralytics.com/datasets/>.

 ## Step 5: Setting up configurations
 To set up your Ultralytics model, you need to adjust the configuration files.
 Specifically, the number of classes (nc) must be set in both the `data.yaml` and the `yolov8_.yaml` files.
 Make sure to update these files with the appropriate number of classes for your specific dataset.